open-sdg/open-sdg/docs/quick-start.md

     1. Click "Add deploy key"
     1. For "Title" enter anything, such as `CircleCI key`
     1. For "Key" paste in the contents of `my-site-key.pub` (created earlier)
         * _Tip_: A quick way to see the contents of the file is to go back to the terminal and enter: `cat my-site-key.pub`.
 Drag-select this output to copy it into your clipboard.
+On MacOS you can use `cat my-site-key.pub | pbcopy` to copy the contents of `my-site-key.pub` straight to your clipboard
     1. Check "Allow write access"
     1. Click "Add key"
     1. Select and copy the "Fingerprint" that appears (you may need to refresh the page)